Captain Tom Dameron

 The Atlantic Surfclam/Ocean Quahog Fishery Management Plan Amendment 8 passed, and consolidation eliminates Tom’s fleet which had since moved to Atlantic City, New Jersey.
 Arctic Alaska Fisheries Corporation responded to his employment application.

 They needed a first mate on the new scallop processor, Arctic Rose, and he was off to Alaska.
 Fishing the Atlantic Ocean in the winter was dangerous, but fishing the waters off Alaska became a whole new ballgame and one played with a different intensity when it came to safety.
-A large percentage of Tom’s crew had Coast Guard credentials.
+A large percentage of Tom’s new crewmembers had Coast Guard credentials.
 Safety was structured and taken very seriously.
 Tom worked three contracts with Arctic Alaska and learned being methodical about safety management had advantages.

 Drill Conductor Certification and introduction to NPFVOA and AMSEA - 1994